Trump inaugural chair: I'm '100% innocent' in lobbying case

 Barrack is charged with conspiracy, obstruction of justice and making false statements during a June 2019 interview with federal agents.

+Barrack, who has an electronic ankle bracelet to comply with monitoring requirements, plans to live in Aspen, Colorado, while he awaits trial, his lawyers said.
+He also pledged to only fly on commercial flights.
+He is subject to a curfew and various other restrictions, including limits on financial transactions and bans on communications with officials from the UAE and Saudi Arabia.

-Matthew Grimes, 27, an Aspen, Colorado-based former executive at Barrack’s company, and Rashid al Malik, 43, an Emirati businessman who prosecutors said acted as a conduit to that nation’s rulers, were also charged in the seven-count indictment returned in Brooklyn federal court.
+Matthew Grimes, 27, an Aspen-based former executive at Barrack’s company, and Rashid al Malik, 43, an Emirati businessman who prosecutors said acted as a conduit to that nation’s rulers, were also charged in the seven-count indictment.

-Grimes also appeared Monday in the same court, where his lawyer entered a not guilty plea for him.
+Grimes also appeared Monday in Brooklyn federal court, where his lawyer entered a not guilty plea for him.

 Al Malik fled the U.S. three days after an April 2018 interview by law enforcement and remains at large, authorities said.
 He is believed to be living somewhere in the Middle East.